VanderPloegR1/companion/CompanionPi-Documentation.md

 * The default `pi` user account still has the default `raspberry` password.
 This is left up to you to change for security purposes should you choose to do so [(and you should!)](https://www.raspberrypi.org/documentation/configuration/security.md)
 * Locale, Timezone, and Keyboard Layout settings were changed to US-based settings instead of the default UK-based settings
 * More specific details about how the CompanionPi image was assembled can be found at the end of this wiki page.

+# Optional Post-Flash Configuration
+If you weren't already planning on it, it is strongly recommended to change the default password of the `pi` user.
+You should also change the default password of the `companion` user _(depending on which version of the CompaionPi image you have)_.
+Doing this will help secure your system from unauthorized access.
+There are other security-oriented best practices that are recommended, such as:
+* making `sudo` require a password
+* making sure you've got the latest security fixes
+* improving SSH security

+All of these recommended best practices can be found here, on the raspberrypi.org website: https://www.raspberrypi.org/documentation/configuration/security.md

 # CompanionPi Terminal Commands
 There are several commands that will be useful for all CompanionPi users.
 These commands will perform several functions, such as